chromice/ae/README.md

 Here we used `{data:set}` placeholder and specified its value via the third argument.
 We also used three parameters in the query and specified their values via the second argument.

 > **N.B.** You should always supply parameter and data values via the second and third arguments.
-The library escapes those values which prevents potential SQL injection attacks!
+The library escapes those values if necessary by wrapping them in quotes and treating special characters to prevent SQL injection attacks.
+>
+> If you require a raw parameter value (e.g. you want to pass a statement), use `{raw:value}` placeholder.
+If you want an escaped value, but want to wrap it in quotes yourself (e.g. you are making a `LIKE` comparison against a variable), use `{escaped:value}` placeholder.

 Now let's retrieve that record from the database: